technomancy/bussard/spoilers/characters.md

   ones.
 All long-haul cargo ships made here.
 Located in the asteroid belt.

-* Consolidated Shipping (Ross)
-  Runs most inner-system routes.
-Starting to break into Tana lines, but only slowly.

 * Songket Shipyards (Lalande)
   Responsible for most later colony ships, but also creates many interplanetary cargo ships.